 Corey brings a variety of experiences including almost 10 years of program development and implementation, research, inpatient and emergency department social work, Community Mental Health enhanced services and clinical leadership.
 She is trained in ACT, CBT, CPT, mindfulness based strategies and intensively trained in DBT.
 Corey believes in utilizing a relational approach to both her clinical practice and her leadership.
 She aims to assist individuals and supervisees in operating closest to their authentic self by aligning their goals and purpose with their innermost values for increased work and life satisfaction.

 Corey believes human empowerment is intrinsic to whole-person care and that we, as practitioners, are the lucky guides in the human process towards flourishing.
-Corey hopes her role at AIM/GHR will create increased access to high-quality, whole-person care in Behavioral Health and Substance Use treatment while also focusing on developing clinical sophistication within her clinical team.
+Corey hopes her role at Advaita Integrated Medicine/GHR will create increased access to high-quality, whole-person care in Behavioral Health and Substance Use treatment while also focusing on developing clinical sophistication within her clinical team.

 To get to know more about Corey, check out our recent Meet the Team post on the blog!

 University of North Carolina at Wilmington (Wilmington, NC) – B.S.
 Community Health Education